 In fact, our approach to patient care comes from multiple sources including age management physicians, nutrition and exercise physiologists, phlebotomists, and nutraceutical experts.
 We assess the entire picture of patient health by taking into consideration key factors such as carbohydrate metabolism to observe the ways in which bioidentical hormones are impacting critical bodily functions.

 Moreover, each patient’s biomarkers are closely and continuously monitored.
 Our physicians are proactive in measuring the impact of hormones on prostate, kidney, and liver health, as well as other biomarkers, and they are well-versed in their understanding of how hormones directly affect carbohydrate and lipid metabolism.

 Erectile dysfunction affects over 12 million men in the United States.
-ED is a multifactorial diagnoses, as the cause of erectile dysfunction can span over various factors including lack of exercise (sedentary lifestyle), anxiety, depression, smoking, excessive alcohol consumption, certain medications and chronic diseases.
+ED is a multifactorial diagnosis, as the cause of erectile dysfunction can span over various factors including lack of exercise (sedentary lifestyle), anxiety, depression, smoking, excessive alcohol consumption, certain medications, and chronic diseases.